CameronConrad/Sudoku-Solver/README.md

   -h, --help            show this help message and exit -p, --progress        Display progress in terminal -d, --debug           Display debug information
-  -f FILE, --file FILE  Path to the grid file
+  -f FILE, --file FILE  Path to the grid file (file must be .json and contain a two-dimensional list)
 ```